nevesnunes/blog/_posts/2020-07-20-CTF-Writeup---UIUCTF-2020---RFCland.markdown

             f.write(raw_bytes)
 ```

-Notice how some base64 values seemed to be truncated, so I had to add some padding bytes (`0`) in order to decode them.
+Notice how some base64 values seemed to be truncated, so I had to add some padding bytes (`parsed_data += '0'`) in order to decode them.

 I've looked at response messages as well, by counting each distinct type of message: